lochungtin/Expedite/README.md

 2. Elegance - The solution should be neat, clear, or clever in some specific way.

-3. Robust - The solution should be able to adapt to different "difficulty" levels of the game, whatever that may mean to the game, be it grid size or available options.
+3. Robustness - The solution should be able to adapt to different "difficulty" levels of the game, whatever that may mean to the game, be it grid size or available options.

 ## Directory and Status